Preserving Angles Improves Feature Distillation

 \section{Experiments: Specialist models}

-This section explores the potential for TinTeM knowledge distillation to improve the performance of specialised models that solve one particular task (e.g. classifying images of food).
-We refer to this process, where an additional knowledge distillation training step is undertaken on a target dataset, as TinTeM finetuning.
+This section explores the potential for CosPress feature distillation to improve the performance of specialised models that solve one particular task (e.g. classifying images of food).
+We refer to this process, where an additional feature distillation training step is undertaken on a target dataset, as CosPress finetuning.
 This approach can train highly performant small networks, that also have improved results on generalisability and OOD detection benchmarks.